Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 4.2%

 Looking for a great place to live in the Midwest?
 Consider Des Moines!
-Not only is this state capital one of the best mid-size cities in the U.S., but the whole state of Iowa is among the most affordable states to live in!
-Des Moines’ low cost of living extends to housing, utilities, transportation, and grocery costs.
-Additionally, the cost of housing is 23% lower than the national average.
+Not only is this state capital one of the best mid-sized cities in the U.S., but the whole state of Iowa is among the most affordable states to live in!
+The low cost of living in Des Moines extends to utilities, transportation, healthcare, and housing costs—in fact, Des Moines home prices are 23% lower than the national average.
 For those looking to grow their career opportunities, the city also provides plenty of higher education options at Drake University and Grand View University.
 In addition, the city is home to the Iowa State Fair—one of the largest state fairs in the U.S.—and the Downtown Farmers Market, one of the best farmers markets in the state!

 Fort Wayne, IN